 Buying a property with your partner can be an exciting time but if you’re not married or in a civil partnership, there are a few more things you’ll need to think about before taking the plunge and buying a property.

-Jodie Purdue, one of our licensed residential conveyancers, will talk you through her top tops for buying a property with your partner.
+Jodie Purdue, one of our licensed residential conveyancers (and Partner), will talk you through her top tips for buying a property with your partner.

 How will you co-own your property?